-- (1) When providing investment services the Bank shall consider clients as non-professional, professional and/or eligible counterparties in accordance with the Client classification policy of NLB d.d. - (2) Before starting to perform services, the Bank may obtain from a non-professional client information on its know-how and experience. - (3) The Bank explicitly informs the client that prior to executing or transmitting of an order placed by a professional client and/or eligible counterparty, the Bank shall not check the client's know-how and experience, in accordance with the Client classification policy of NLB d.d.
-The same shall apply when the Bank executes or transmits an order placed by a non-professional client on the client's initiative and the client's order refers to the following financial instruments: - shares admitted to trading on a regulated market or an equivalent market in a third country or MTF, if the shares are owned by companies and are not units of alternative investment funds or shares that embed derivatives; - money-market instruments, except for those that embed derivatives or other elements that make it difficult for the clients to understand these instruments; - bonds and other forms of debt financial instruments that are listed for trading on a regulated market or an equivalent market in a third country or MTF, except from those that embed derivatives or other elements that make it difficult for the clients to understand these instruments: - units of undertakings for the collective investment in transferable securities UCITS, except for structured UCITS as defined in Paragraph 1 of Article 36 of the Commission Regulation (EU) No 583/2010 of 1 July 2010 implementing Directive 2009/65/EC of the European Parliament and of the Council as regards key investor information and conditions to be met when providing key investor information or the prospectus in a durable medium other than paper or by means of a website; - structured deposits except for those that embed elements that make it difficult for the clients to understand the risk involved in return or the cost of early termination of agreement; or - other simple financial instruments. - (4) The Bank shall not ensure to eligible counterparties execution of orders under the most favourable conditions for the client in accordance with the Client Order Execution Policy of NLB d.d.
+(1) When providing investment services the Bank shall consider clients as non-professional, professional and/or eligible counterparties in accordance with the Client classification policy of NLB d.d., which is published on the NLB website www.nlb.si

+- (2) Before starting to perform services, the Bank may obtain from a non-professional client information on its knowledge and experience.
+The Bank may update information on the client's know-how and experience during the term of the contractual relationship. - (3) The Bank explicitly informs the client that prior to executing or transmitting of an order placed by a professional client and/or eligible counterparty, the Bank shall not check the client's know-how and experience, in accordance with the Client classification policy of NLB d.d.
+The same shall apply when the Bank executes or transmits an order placed by a non-professional client on the client's initiative and the client's order refers to the following financial instruments: - shares admitted to trading on a regulated market or an equivalent market in a third country or MTF, if the shares are owned by companies and are not units of alternative investment funds or shares that embed derivatives; - money-market instruments, except for those that embed derivatives or other elements that make it difficult for the clients to understand these instruments; - bonds and other forms of debt financial instruments that are listed for trading on a regulated market or an equivalent market in a third country or MTF, except from those that embed derivatives or other elements that make it difficult for the clients to understand these instruments; - units of undertakings for the collective investment in transferable securities UCITS, except for structured UCITS as defined in Paragraph 1 of Article 36 of the Commission Regulation (EU) No 583/2010 of 1 July 2010 implementing Directive 2009/65/EC of the European Parliament and of the Council as regards key investor information and conditions to be met when providing key investor information or the prospectus in a durable medium other than paper or by means of a website; - structured deposits except for those that embed elements that make it difficult for the clients to understand the risk involved in return or the cost of early termination of agreement; or - other simple financial instruments. - (4) The Bank shall not ensure to eligible counterparties execution of orders under the most favourable conditions for the client in accordance with the Client Order Execution Policy of NLB d.d.
 In the parts where the General Terms and Conditions refer to the Client Order Execution Policy of NLB d.d and/or to the Best Execution for the client, the General Terms and Conditions for eligible counterparties shall not apply. - (5) The Bank shall implement transactions related to currency and interest derivatives with counterparties which are classified, in accordance with the Client Classification Policy of NLB d.d. as professional clients and eligible counterparties.
+Exceptionally, if this is in line with the Bank's business policy, it shall also carry out transactions with counterparties classified as non-professional clients.